CS2103AUG2016-T13-C3/addressbook-level4/docs/UserGuide.md

 <!--- @@author A0122460W --->
 #### Completing a floating task or deadline: `complete`
-complete the specified floating task or deadline from Malitio by striking out them.<br>
+Complete the specified floating task or deadline from Malitio by striking out them.<br>
-Format: `complete f/d+INDEX`
+Format: `complete INDEX`

 > Complete the floating task or deadline at the specified `INDEX`.
   The index refers to the index number shown in the most recent listing.<br>